guilhemmarchand/nmon-for-splunk/docs/Userguide.rst

 * Focus on Linux OS only by hidding other systems specific views and setting a Linux navigation menu

 Using this tool over releases, you can easily manage your customizations and update the Application as usual.

+**Since the release 1.8.4, the application is compatible with any indexes starting with the pattern "nmon" (one or x indexes)**

+As such, it is not required anymore to customize the application is you intend to use one or more custom indexes, as long as the indexes names start by "nmon".

 This Python tool is available in the "resources" directory of the Nmon Core Application (as gzip file, uncompress the script before launching)